 The financial statements shall be specific to the operations of the MCO rather than to a parent or umbrella organization.
 Audited annual statements of a parent organization, if available, shall be also submitted.

-All financial reporting shall be based on Generally Accepted Accounting Principles (GAAP).
+All financial reporting shall be based on generally accepted accounting principles and generally accepted auditing standards.

 Information on Persons Convicted of Crimes